polizzilab/NISE/README.md

 ### Installing NISE Environment

-To run NISE, install the conda environment for LASErMPNN and and a separate conda environment which contains Boltz-1x or Boltz-2x:
+To run NISE, install the conda environment for LASErMPNN and a separate conda environment which contains Boltz-1x or Boltz-2x:

 1) Install [LASErMPNN](https://github.com/polizzilab/LASErMPNN) conda environment